doomedramen/autopwn/QUICKSTART.md

 Open your browser to: **http://localhost:3000**

 You should see:

 - Statistics cards (all showing 0)
 - Empty job queue
 - Empty results table
 - Your wordlists listed

+Also check out the Analytics Dashboard at: **http://localhost:3000/analytics**

+This shows charts and statistics about:

+- Job creation trends
+- Success rates
+- Dictionary effectiveness
+- Average completion times

 ## Step 5: Add PCAP Files

 ### Option A: File Upload (Recommended)

 1. Click the file upload area in the dashboard
 2. Drag and drop your `.pcap` files
 3. Watch them appear in the job queue

 ### Option B: Direct File Drop

 ```bash
 cp your-handshake.pcap volumes/input/
 ```